 I can always tell when Wink feels a little bit under the weather because that’s how much more he’ll bury himself under the covers.
-Just one of the many signs that are starting to pile up that his best days are receding quickly.
+Just one of the many signs that are starting to pile up that his best days are in the rearview mirror.
 But that’s a subject for another post—how to prepare yourself to let go of a beloved pet…

 This post is in answer to the oft-asked question: “Should I let my dog sleep with me?”
 And is it okay to let my dog sleep on the bed?”
 Obviously, I’m in the camp of yea-sayers.
 There are still many in the nay-sayers camp who think a dog should not even be allowed to sleep in the bedroom with you.
 Don’t even get me started on that one…